Updated August 2025

 We’ve been designing and installing high-performing solar systems in Maine for over 13 years.
 Our drone program is the latest way we’re continuing to innovate—improving safety, streamlining design, and giving customers an even more accurate and personalized experience.

 As one of the first local solar installers in Maine to adopt drone-assisted design, we’re proud to combine cutting-edge tools with the personal service our customers have come to expect from us.
-From capturing complex rooflines to modeling full system layouts, our FAA-certified drone pilots are helping deliver faster, more accurate, and more customized solar solutions—right here in Maine.
+Our FAA-certified drone pilots capture complex rooflines and model full system layouts.
+This helps us deliver faster, more accurate, and more customized solar solutions here in Maine.

-Schedule your drone site assessment today to receive a custom solar design tailored to your property, energy goals, and budget.
-Call us at (207) 871-7191 or click here to get started.
+Book a drone site assessment today.
+We’ll create a custom solar design based on your property, goals, and budget.
+Call us at (207)-871-7191 or schedule online here to get started.